UCI-GDIM31/class-activities-AndyNguyen1121/README.md

 Some issues that arised was that the ball was not passing through the goal collider, but bouncing off of it.
 To solve this we made the collider a trigger instead.
 For the cat to jump and the ball to bounce we needed to add rigidbodies.

+### W5
+Table #14
+When is using a Vector3 overkill?

+Never.
+You use it when you need to and there's no way around it.

 ## Open-Source Assets

 ### W1